A. Faith defined.

 By faith he dwelt in the land of promise as in a foreign country, dwelling in tents with Isaac and Jacob, the heirs with him of the same promise; for he waited for the city which has foundations, whose builder and maker is God.

 a.
 By faith, he dwelt in the land of promise: Abraham lived as a “sojourner” in the land God promised, never owning any of it except the plots that he and Sarah were buried on.
-Dwelt translates the ancient Greek word paroikos, describing a “resident alien” – one who lives somewhere, but doesn’t have permanent status there.
+Dwelt translates the ancient Greek word paroikos, describing a “resident alien” – one who lives at a certain place, but doesn’t have permanent status there.

 b.
 Dwelling in tents with Isaac and Jacob: Because they had no permanent home, Abraham, Isaac and Jacob lived in tents instead of houses.
 They looked forward to a better city – the city which has foundations, whose builder and maker is God.